Shirakumo/lichat-protocol/README.md

 The server may reject images that are too large in dimension, or have a bad content-type.
 The server must in the very least support `image/png` and `image/gif` as content-types.

+### 8 General Conventions
+The following are general conventions for server and client implementors.
+However, they are not mandatory to follow, as they may only make sense for certain types of implementations.

+The default port when served over TCP should be `1111`, with `1112` being the default for SSL connections.

+When specified in URLs, Lichat takes the `lichat` protocol and follows this general scheme: `lichat://host:port/channel#id` Meaning the URL path (if given) is used as the name for a channel to join.
+The URL fragment can be used to specify a specific message id.
+Note that it is the client's responsibility to ensure that the ID is sufficiently unique so that the URL will link to the correct message.
+The query part of the URL may be used for client-specific purposes.

 ## See Also

 * [lichat-serverlib](https://shirakumo.github.io/lichat-serverlib) An agnostic implementation of the server-side protocol.